copasi/model_replicator/examples/Array_of_oscillating_cells/README.md

  6. in the time course task set to suppress output before 700 s
  7. run the time course
  8. alternative to step 7. you can save the file as *ex3case2ready.cps* and then run it on the command line using ``CopasiSE ex3case2ready.cps`` and the output file will be created with the data needed to plot a figure similar to Figs. 5A and 6A

+Because of Github limitations on file sizes, we uploaded here *ex3case1.omex* instead of *ex3case2.cps* and *ex3case2ready.omex* instead of *ex3case1ready.cps*.
+The *omex* files (COMBINE archive files, see reference 2) contain the COPASI files inside and are much smaller because they are compressed.
+You can load them into COPASI by using the file menu option "Import Combine Archive".

 ![Reproduction of behavior in Fig.5A of reference 1 ](ex3case2.png)